wpmetabox/docsv2/docs/extensions/meta-box-conditional-logic.md

 ## Using with Group

-The extension MB Conditional Logic uses jQuery to check the field ID and value to match the condition.
-For the sub-fields in a **non-cloneable** group, the field ID actually has the format `groupID_fieldID` and called input ID.
-In this case, you need to add the input ID to the condition like this:
+The extension uses jQuery to check the field ID and value to match the condition.
+For the sub-fields in a **non-cloneable** group, the field ID actually has the format `groupID_fieldID`.
+You need to use that format for the condition like this:

 ```php
 [